 I have a remarkable 5-year-old who is just starting to read chapter books.
 He is currently in love with the Magic Tree House series by Mary Pope Osborne.
 When he starts losing interest in the book I entice him with a reward of listening to the audiobook on CD once he reads most of the book.
 The books are great for beginning chapter readers and they get the kids interested in the topic discussed in the book (i.e. tornadoes, dinosaurs, wild west, knights, etc.).

 Review by Rachel

 “Nate the Great ” by Marjorie Weinman Sharmat

-I hesitate to mention two characteristics of Nate the Great that I don’t particularly care for, but I believe that if I am going to wholeheartedly recommend this book series, I should let you know about two things.
+I hesitate to mention two characteristics of Nate the Great that I don’t particularly care for, however, I believe that if I am going to wholeheartedly recommend this book series, then I should let you know about two things.
 First of all, at times Nate the Great is prideful.
 When he is overwhelmingly prideful and my boys act completely astonished by his pridefulness, I take advantage of that time by discussing the differences between pride and humility.
 Secondly, Nate does not like girls.
-This is either clearly stated or implied in each of the books we’ve read so far.
+Each of the books we read so far clearly states or implies this as fact.
 I really do not like this part of the storyline.
 My boys have friends that are boys as well as friends that are girls, and I don’t want them to think it’s o.k. to decide to not like girls.